Cloud Foundry Engineering

 Earning Committer Status

 Being a Committer on many Cloud Foundry projects requires that you are able to work on the project full-time (or close to full-time).
 Having the support of your employer is important – Committers are typically employed by companies that participate in Cloud Foundry as a member or Certified Platform.

-An engineer can earn the committer status in one of three ways:
+An engineer can earn committer status in one of two ways:

 - Cloud Foundry Dojo (Invitation Only): Cloud Foundry Dojos are physical spaces where Committers work together on the Cloud Foundry platform.
 The Dojo program is a unique approach to gaining Committer status by working in-person with other Cloud Foundry engineers.
 Participation typically lasts 6-12 weeks and participants must be onsite at one of eight Dojos worldwide for the duration of the program.
 Contact firstname.lastname@example.org for more information.